cindistar/simple_calculator/README.md

 # Simple Calculator

-This is a simple calculator using Flutter with light and dark mode.
+This is a simple calculator using Flutter with light and dark modes.

 <p float="left">
   <img src="web/icons/cal_1.jpg" width="250" />